 Contact: 201-656-5069

-Created in 1995, the Jubilee Center helps meet the social-economic needs of children and families by offering after-school programs during the school year for children grades K-6th in Hoboken.
-They offer homework assistance, arts + crafts, and physical activities.
-From 3:00PM-6:00PM, you will find approximately 45 children and seven counselors at the center.
-You can contact them for a time to drop off non-perishable breakfast and lunch items for their programs.
+The Jubilee Center was created in 1995 to help meet the social-economic needs of local children and families by offering after-school programs during the school year for children grades K-6th in Hoboken.
+It offers homework assistance, arts + crafts, and physical activities.
+From 3PM-6PM, visitors will find approximately 45 children and seven counselors at the center.
+Neighbors can contact them for a time to drop off non-perishable breakfast and lunch items for their programs.

 Drop off details: Contact